Divya4879/Adaptive-AI-cum-Algorithm-Based-Learning/README.md

 ---

-## 🎯 Executive Summary
+## 🎯 Project Desription

-The **Adaptive AI Tutor** represents a paradigm shift in personalized education, leveraging three breakthrough algorithms to create an intelligent learning ecosystem that adapts in real-time to individual learning patterns.
-This system achieves **40% faster concept mastery** and **65% better long-term retention** through algorithmic innovation.
+The **Adaptive AI Tutor** represents a paradigm shift in personalized education, leveraging 3 breakthrough algorithms to create an intelligent learning ecosystem that adapts in real-time to individual learning patterns.
+This system aims to achieve **40% faster concept mastery** and **65% better long-term retention** through algorithmic innovation.

-### 💡 The Problem We Solve
+### 💡 The Problem It Solves

 Traditional learning platforms suffer from critical algorithmic deficiencies:
 - **Static progression systems** that ignore individual learning curves